 We seek to promote equal opportunities as we apply our regulations on admissions fairly and without prejudice.
 Adherence to our admissions policy will be strictly applied at all times and without exception.

-We aim to ensure that class sizes will not exceed 20 students in Foundation Stage and 25 students throughout the rest of the school.
+We aim to ensure that class sizes will not exceed 20 to 22 students in foundation stage 1 and 25 students throughout the rest of the school.
 It is possible that for very brief periods these class sizes may be exceeded if new students join a group during a school term.

 Capital School is committed to providing an education of excellence that meets each pupil’s interests, abilities and needs within a common curriculum framework and reflects and promotes an understanding of, and appreciation for cultural / religious diversity within the Kingdom of Bahrain.
 Capital School challenges each student to develop intellectual independence, creativity, curiosity and a sense of responsibility toward others.
 The under philosophy being “Your best is always good enough”.